 By completing several different reading assessments for kindergarten and first grade readers, you’ll get a bigger picture of what each reader is capable of as a whole.
 Then, results can guide your instruction to differentiate for the learners in your classroom.
 Additionally, you will have more opportunities to track progress in specific areas.
 You can see which areas students need more practice and review.

-1. Phonics Skills Assessments
+1. Phonemic Awareness Skills Assessments

 Assessing students’ phonemic awareness and phonics skills is a great place to start with reading assessments.
 Mastering phonemic awareness is a key factor in reading readiness for little learners.
 No matter what reading level a child is on – pre-readers to high readers, they ALL have or need a strong foundation of phonemic awareness.